-days -- days of protests like those that took place during my

-1982 visit to this city.
+days -- days of protests like those that took place during my 1982 visit to this city.

-But the Alliance held firm, moving to counter the Soviet threat.
+ABut the Alliance held firm moving to counter the Soviet threat.
 And I invite those who protested then -- I invite those who protest today -- to mark this fact: Because we remained strong, the Soviets came to the table.
-Because we remained strong, today we are engaged in talks that promise not arms limitations, but verifiable arms reductions.

-The resolve to defend ourselves, the determination to reduce the nuclear threat -- our Strategic Defense Initiative makes both clear.
+Because we remained strong, today we are engaged in talks that promise not arms in the growth of arms, but of eliminating, for the first time, an limitations, but verifiable arms reductions.
+Give of the Earth.
+The resolve to defend ourselves, the determination to reduce the nuclear threat our Strategic Defense Initiative makes both clear.
 In East and West alike, today nuclear strategy is based upon the threat of massive retaliation.
-The Strategic Defense Initiative holds out the hope of a fundamental change -- the hope that we might soon be able to destroy nuclear missiles aimed at Europe or North America before they strike their targets.
+The Strategic Defense Initiative holds out the hope of a fundamental change - the hope that we might soon be able to destroy nuclear missiles aimed at Europe or North America before they strike their targets.
 As I have stated before, when we develop this technology, we will make it available to the Soviet Union -- the shield-bearer offering a shield to its opponent.

 The Soviets themselves have been at work on strategic defenses for more than a decade.
 For our part, we have at our disposal the technological resources of the West.
 Let us use them.
-Let us make possible for both sides a defense based not upon the ability to wreak vast ruin upon the world's populations, but upon the ability to save human life.
-Let us labor together to build simply this:
+Let us make possible for both sides a defense based not upon the ability to wreak wast ruin upon the world's populations, but upon the ability to save human life.
+Let us labor together to build simply this: A defense that truly defends.